 In business lingo, getting new clients is called "customer acquisition".
-While there are many acquisition strategies you can try, none will be as powerful as what is called "word of mouth".
+While there are lots of acquisition strategies you can try, none will be as powerful as "word of mouth".
 It's when somebody hears about something through a friend — they're much more likely to remember that something, and to try it out.

-So, the big companies get the word-of-mouth thing going by offering incentives in all kinds of referral programs which reward or even bribe their customers for bringing them new customers.
+So, the big companies get the word-of-mouth thing going by offering incentives with referral programs which reward or even flat-out bribe their existing customers for bringing them some new customers.

 Some admin tools have automated referral programs built in, so it doesn't even have to be a complicated or time-consuming thing to track referrals.
-For example, Ubindi has a simple referral program where you just flick a switch and all your students get a code that they can share out with friends on social media, or in emails, or wherever... when a new person uses someone's code to book a class with you, the referring student gets a free credit, and the new student also gets their first class free, it's all automatic.
+For example, Ubindi has a simple referral program where you simply flick a switch and all your students get a code that they can share out with friends on social media, or in emails, or wherever... when a new person uses someone's code to book a class with you, the referring student gets a free credit, and the new student also gets their first class free.
+It's all automatic.

-Here's a quick recap of everything in this article:
+Here's a quick recap of everything we said:

 - internal marketing the most important marketing you can do for your business, and it's also the easiest

 - your basic goal is to motivate people to come to class and build a community of regulars

 - new students should be nurtured from the beginning

 - try to reconnect with clients who have dropped off

 - promote your packages and create specials to drive loyalty and engagement